NEXT Foundation’s vision is to create a legacy of environmental and educational excellence for the benefit of future generations of New Zealanders.

 Board of Directors

-Barrie Brown has been a director on the Board of the NEXT Foundation since its inception in March 2014 and was appointed Chair in February 2017 on an interim basis.
+Barrie Brown has been a director on the Board of the NEXT Foundation since its inception in March 2014 and was appointed Chairman in February 2017.
 Barrie is an experienced Company Director.
 Since retiring from PwC fifteen years ago, he has held several Board positions including NEXT environmental initiatives Project Janszoon and the Rotoroa Island Trust, and was Chair of the Auckland City Mission Capital Foundation.
 He is Chair of private equity investor Waterman Capital, an independent trustee of the WA Stevenson Memorial Trust and a Fellow of the Institute of Chartered Accountants of Australia and New Zealand.

 Scott St John